Mont Blanc from summit of Prarion in Les Houches

 Calm starts to return to the mountains after the August rush.
 The temperatures begin to drop, but the weather is often sunny and settled and it’s a great time to enjoy the mountains.
 Mountain bikers are free to cycle on most paths again, and for the first week or two the bike park lifts will be open as well.

 For hiking and running, the trails get much quieter.
-This is a lovely period to be on the high footpaths.
+This is a lovely period to be on the high footpaths, and the reason we run our Semaine de randonnée de septembre à Chamonix late in the month.
 Mountain refuges begin to close throughout the month as the climbing and hiking seasons wind down.

 For Tour du Mont Blanc hikers, accommodation becomes harder to find after the middle of the month.
 The Walker’s Haute route season also ends around then.
 Although there are some hotels open later on, there is a growing risk of early snowfall making the high passes difficult to cross.